diogoff/isttok-tomography/README.md

     - An output file `cameras.csv` will be created with the start and end positions for each line of sight.

-    - For testing, the script will read the output file and plot the lines of sight.
+    - The script will also read the output file and plot the lines of sight.